gamesbook/protograf/docs/source/hexagonal_grids.rst

             coord_elevation='top'
         )

-The grid is assigned the name *hexgrid* so it's result can be reused.
+The grid is assigned the name *hexgrid* so its result can be reused.

 Example 1.
 A Single LinkLine